QuakeWatch Server Manual

 time-generated value.

-message time-generated time is updated to the client-supplied
+time is updated to the client-supplied value.
+(Otherwise the

 The QWServer then sends the selected messages